genome/bfx-workshop/README.md

 # Bioinformatics (BFX) Workshop

-Welcome to the Fall 2020 and Spring 2021 Bioinformatics (BFX) Workshop.
+Welcome to the Fall 2020 and Spring 2021 Bioinformatics (BFX) Workshop!

 # Schedule